wmnsk/go-pfcp/README.md

 ## Project Status

-This project is still WIP; We're in the middle of implementing basic structures of messages and IEs, networking functionalities(like setting up associations quickly) are not available currently.
+This project is still WIP.
+We are in the middle of implementation of networking functionalities(like setting up associations, establish session with easy & quick APIs).

+Implementation of all the messages and IEs defined in TS29.244 V16.3.1(2020-04) has been done at v0.0.1, but the exported APIs may still be updated in the future (we add new tag in that case).

 ## Getting Started